JordiPolo/minos/README.md

+# Minos

 Minos generates scenarios based on the information in an OpenAPI v3 file.
 These scenarios can then be displayed, used as a test suite or used as a performance suite.

 Minos can generate scenarios for edge cases and incorrect cases.
 See the [Scenarios](#Scenarios) for details.

 Minos is opinionated and expects the OpenAPI file and the service to follow best practices.
-PRs are welcomed to make it more generic.

 # Installation

+On Mac + homebrew you can simply `brew install jordipolo/minos/minos`

-Download the [latest release](https://github.com/jordipolo/minos/releases/latest) for your system.
+In other platforms, download the [latest release](https://github.com/jordipolo/minos/releases/latest) for your system.
 Copy it to the directory of your project or somewhere in your PATH.
 These are static binaries, they have zero dependencies and can run in any system without additional software.